Skip to Content

 While many people emphasize physical assets like property or treasured family heirlooms when planning their estate, the extensive reach of technology in our daily lives necessitates careful consideration of digital assets, as well.
 Estate planning allows you to retain full control of how your assets will be protected, managed, and administered to the individuals you choose.
 As technology influences almost every aspect of our lives, properly planning your estate should include all your assets, even those that reside solely on your computer or online.

 Digital assets are necessary to include in estate planning.
 Whether you are a new entrepreneur or have an estate from generational income, it’s important to take steps now to ensure the future preservation of these assets.
-Make sure your wishes will be carried out by hiring the expert estate attorneys at Huber Law Group.
+Make sure your wishes will be carried out by hiring the expert estate attorneys at Huber Fox, P.C..
 Our decades of experience helping Sacramento residents plan their estate means you will receive the highest quality of representation that will safeguard your wishes in the most difficult circumstances.

 What Are Digital Assets?